 Let me put this into some real-world and personal perspective.
 On the bike, my maximum power output is somewhere in the realm of 300-330 watts.
 On a moderate aerobic level ride, I’ll typically be around 180 watts.
 For a harder aerobic ride I’ll be around 200 watts.
 For intervals, it can range from 270 watts to 350 watts or more depending on the duration and how much I feel like suffering (and what I’m trying to improve).

 On easy days (of which I have two, Tuesday and Thursday.
 I take Sunday completely off from training) I might ride at 140 watts or less hitting a heart rate of about 120.
-It feels like there’s no pressure on the pedals, I’m just going through the motions, moving a little bit of blood through my legs, it makes them feel better than doing no training at all.
+It feels like there’s no pressure on the pedals, I’m just going through the motions, moving a little bit of blood through my legs, it’s meant to be active recovery and makes them feel better than doing no training at all.

 I usually ride for 40-45 minutes of easy spinning (simply because this is the length of an episode of most tv shows), normal workouts are generally 1-1.5 hours which is about the most that my butt and my mind can handle on the trainer.
 So I’m doing around 50-75% of my normal workout volume at a piss-easy intensity.